drlocke/FPV-KA_Community_Firefox-Affiliation-Plugin/README.md

-# KA-FPV-Community Firefox Affiliation Plugin
+# FPV-KA Community Firefox Affiliation Plugin

 This is a firefox plugin to extend or replace your URL with your affiliation code.
 Currently it only supports BangGood but further stores are planned.